 Program: B.A., Journalism

-The Bachelor of Arts degree is designed for students who seek careers in a wide variety of contemporary options—particularly in broadcast, public relations, and participatory and ethnic media.
+The Bachelor of Arts degree is designed for students who seek careers in a wide variety of contemporary selections—particularly in broadcast, public relations, and participatory and ethnic media.
 With a focus on digital, community/participatory and global media studies, the program teaches a balance of practical and theoretical elements of journalism and media studies.
 Students take core courses in media law and ethics and history/theory in tandem with a variety of multimedia skills courses, emphasizing the diverse elements of today’s emerging landscape.

 The Public Relations option teaches theory, but it also focuses on how to apply learning to “real life” situations, involving corporations, government agencies, nonprofit organizations and the entertainment industry.
 Students learn about crisis communication, audience analysis and social media as they develop public relations and marketing strategies and plans for clients through projects and Agency 398, the student-run PR practicum, and other projects.